On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Inference when only one nuisance parameter is estimated consistently

 To summarise thus far, when one of the nuisances is estimated inconsistently, then the drift term may now contribute to the first order behaviour of $\hat{\theta}$.
 In decomposing the drift, additional bias terms arise which can be estimated with the data at hand.
-Indeed, one might be tempted to construct the one-step augmented estimator
+For example, in the case of the partially linear model, one might be tempted to construct the one-step augmented estimator